-The following table, Table B9, presents the monitoring plan to be applicable for each farm described in the PDD and followed by Brascarbon in order to achieve certified emissions reductions, after each validation and verification process.
-Other information of monitoring plan and system can be found in the Annex 4.
+The following table, Table B9, presents the monitoring plan followed by Brascarbon in order to achieve certified emissions reductions, after each validation and verification process.
+Other information of monitoring plan and system will be found in the Annex 4.

 Table B9 - Monitoring Plan